 GM: Hill shakes his head.
 “It may not be illegal, but we don’t make a habit of breaking jail regulations.”

 “Now, your visitation privileges can be reinstated,” says Moore.
 “If it turns out that your assault on Yvette Devillers really is baseless.”

-“But we can’t honestly tell that to anyone, unless you’re willing to talk with us and share your side of the story,” finishes Hill.
+“But we can’t honestly tell that to anyone, unless you’re willing to share your side of the story with us,” finishes Hill.

 GM: “As we said, your options really depend on what happened there,” repeats Moore.